Skip to main content

 MANUAL TECHNIQUES FOR BENIGN PAROXYSMAL POSITIONAL VERTIGO (BPPV)

-One of the most common causes of vestibular dysfunction, BPPV is a condition that occurs when small calcium carbonate crystals (called canaliths or otoliths) move within the semicircular ear canals, leading to dizziness and visual disturbance and increase the risk of falling (VEDA, 2023e).
+One of the most common causes of vestibular dysfunction, BPPV is a condition that occurs when small calcium carbonate crystals (called canaliths or otoliths) move within the semicircular ear canals, leading to dizziness, visual disturbance, and increased risk of falling (VEDA, 2026e).
 The diagnostic and treatment process for BPPV differs from other vestibular dysfunctions and is generally more focused on specific manual techniques to locate and reposition displaced canaliths.

 Diagnosis with Dix-Hallpike Test

-The Dix-Hallpike maneuver is a manual test performed to help clinicians determine which specific semicircular canal contains displaced canaliths, as well as whether they are in the canals themselves (canalithiasis) or trapped in the cupola of one of the canals (cupulolithiasis) (VEDA 2023f).
-To minimize the risk of neck/back injury or worsening of symptoms, this testing maneuver—as well as any of the following treatment techniques—should only be performed by clinicians with appropriate training.
+The Dix-Hallpike maneuver is a manual test performed to help clinicians determine what specific semicircular canal contains displaced canaliths, as well as whether they are in the canals themselves (canalithiasis) or trapped in the cupola of one of the canals (cupulolithiasis) (VEDA, 2023f).
+To minimize the risk of neck/back injury or worsening of symptoms, this testing maneuver—as well as any of the following treatment techniques—is performed only by clinicians with appropriate training.
 The general test progression is as follows:

-- The patient is positioned on the examination table in long-sitting, with the examiner in front of them.
+1. The patient is positioned on the examination table in long sitting, with the examiner in front of them.
 The examiner rotates the patient’s head to one side and helps the patient lie quickly with their head hanging off the table in 30° of cervical extension (while maintaining rotation).

-- The patient sits up and is given time to recover from any symptoms elicited during the test.
-The test is then repeated with the patient’s head turned in the opposite direction.
+3. The patient sits up and is given time to recover from any symptoms elicited during the test.
+The test is then repeated, with the patient’s head turned in the opposite direction.

 Canalith Repositioning Techniques